 It’s the idea that the world’s darkness can be overcome by anything but the Gospel of Jesus Christ.

 We seek spot welds, individual solutions to individual problems.
-Do we not?
 The solution to racism is equality.
 The solution to poverty is charity.
-The solution to terrorism is war/closed borders/isolationism/whatever your favorite politician is hawking.
+The solution to terrorism is…whatever your favorite politician is hawking.
 A different flavor soup for each symptom.
 John Lennon would have you believe that love is a key for every lock.

 I’m not here to debate the validity of any of these.
 There’s something to each.
 Many seem to have the words of Jesus behind them, if you argue your case well enough.